The energy budget of cosmological first-order phase transitions beyond the bag equation of state: Bubble expansion with a bag equation of state

 \subsection{Thermodynamics}

 The starting point is the bag EoS ansatz for the pressure and energy density of forms

 in the symmetric and broken phases labeled by the plus and minus subscripts, respectively.
-Here $\epsilon_\pm\equiv V_0(\phi_\pm)$ is evaluated from the temperature-independent part of the total effective potential, and $a_\pm$ is evaluated from the number $g_i$ of the relativistic degrees of freedom of species $i$ by
+Here $\epsilon_\pm\equiv V_0(\phi_\pm)$ is evaluated from the temperature-independent part of the total effective potential.
+We have assumed a negligible temperature dependence in the vacuum expectation value $\phi_-$, which is usually the case for the most of the particle physics models with a FOPT. $a_\pm$ is evaluated from the number $g_i$ of the relativistic degrees of freedom of species $i$ by

 Usually one has $a_+>a_-$ since the symmetric phase has more light degrees of freedom than broken phase.
 This bag EoS ansatz is motivated from identifying the free energy density of the scalar-plasma system as the total effective potential with the leading-order thermal correction,